 Students must meet the University requirements and the Whiting School of Engineering requirements (see Requirements for a Bachelor's Degree in this catalogue), as well as the departmental major requirements, to complete a bachelor’s degree.

-Students are required to have a minimum cumulative Grade Point Average of 2.0 to graduate.
-A maximum of 12 D credits may be counted towards degree requirements.
+- Students are required to have a minimum cumulative Grade Point Average of 2.0 to graduate.
+Grades of C- or higher are required to apply for FA requirements; otherwise, a maximum of 12 D credits may be counted towards degree requirements.

-All undergraduate students majoring in the Bachelor of Arts in General Engineering must follow a program approved by their professional academic advisor.
+- All undergraduate students majoring in the Bachelor of Arts in General Engineering must follow a program approved by their professional academic advisor.
 The academic advisor will be based in the Office of Engineering Advising (OEA).
-Details of these requirements are as follows:

 These requirements are described in this section of the catalogue.